guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Docker.md

 We could create our own internal network using the Command Docker network, create and specify the driver, which is bridge in this case and the subnet for that network, followed by the custom isolated network name run.

 The docker network ls command to list all networks.

+multiple containers can be added into the same network, by using the `--network` option. on the `docker run` command.

+Within a Docker network, all containers can communicate with each other and IPs are automatically resolved.

+`docker network create ` --> create a docker internal network `docker network create favorites-net`
+`docker run -d --name mongodb --network favorites-net mongo` `docker run --name favorites --network favorites-net -f --rm -p 3000:3000 favorites-node`

+to allow communication between the applications running in a container to the host achine machine just use the address `host.docker.internal`

+Docker Networks actually support different kinds of "**Drivers**" which influence the behavior of the Network.
+The default driver is the "**bridge**" driver
+The driver can be set when a Network is created, simply by adding the `--driver` option. `docker network create --driver bridge my-net`

+Docker also supports these alternative drivers - though you will use the "bridge" driver in most cases:

+- **host**: For standalone containers, isolation between container and host system is removed (i.e. they share localhost as a network)

+- **overlay**: Multiple Docker daemons (i.e. Docker running on different machines) are able to connect with each other.
+Only works in "Swarm" mode which is a dated / almost deprecated way of connecting multiple containers

+- **macvlan**: You can set a custom MAC address to a container - this address can then be used for communication with that container

+- **none**: All networking is disabled.

+- **Third-party plugins**: You can install third-party plugins which then may add all kinds of behaviors and functionalities

 ###### <span style="color:#98971a">Storage</span>

-Docker uses volumes and bind mounts to persist data even after a container stops
+Docker uses volumes and bind mounts to persist data even after a container stops built int feature, it helps with persistent data values are folders on the host machine hard drive with are mounted ("mapped") into containers. values persist if a container shuts down.
+If a container (re)-stars and mounts a volume, anu data inside of the volume is available in the container.
+A container can write data into a volume and read data from it.

+A defined path in the container is mapped to the create volume / mount.

+volumes --> managed by docker
+- anonymous volumes  --> created specifically for a single container, attach to a container, can be used to save (temporary) data inside the container
+- named volumes --> volumes persist even if the container is shut down, as the folders in the hard drive. good for data which should be persistent but which it doesn't need to be edit directly.

+anonymous volumes are **removed automatically**, when a container is removed with the `--rm` option container are remove automatically when a container is removed.
+If you start a container **without that option**, the anonymous volume would **NOT be removed ** even if you remove the container (with `docker rm ...`).

+docker sets ups a folder / path on the host machine, the exact location in unknown to the user. and it's managed by the `docker volumes` command.

 Docker stores all its data by default on this location: `/var/lib/docker`

 <code style="color:#689d6a">docker volume create</code> <span style="color: #3588E9">--></span> docker command to create a volume
+docker volumes ls --> list all volumes managed

 >[!example] example - docker volume create
 >```shell